seltmann/2017-04-21-ucsb/_episodes/ggplot-lesson.md

 - "FIXME"
 ---

-*by Thomas C. Smith, based on material by Naupaka Zimmerman, Andrew Tredennick, & Kartik Ram*
+*by Umi Hoshijima and Thomas Smith, based on material by Naupaka Zimmerman, Andrew Tredennick, & Kartik Ram*

 **Supplementary Material**: [answers to exercises](ggplot-lesson-answers.R)